open-telemetry/opentelemetry-ebpf-profiler/design-docs/01861-nodejs-thread-context/README.md

 The walk crosses `JSMap` and `OrderedHashMap`, neither of whose layouts is part of V8's public API, and any of the offsets could change in a future V8.

-**Mitigation:** the offsets are not hardcoded in the profiler.
-The target publishes them, so the profiler is told the layout of the V8 it is actually looking at.

-Two of the four the addon reads straight out of the V8 headers it is compiled against, so they are correct for that build by construction.
-The other two are not exposed by those headers at all, so an addon has to carry them as constants kept in sync with V8's sources.

-None of this protects against V8 restructuring these objects more deeply than an offset change, which is what the versioned `schema_version` is for.
-It does mean that the usual failure mode — a Node.js release built with different pointer-compression or sandbox settings — is handled without profiler changes.
+**Mitigation:** the layout the reader assumes is pinned by `schema_version`, and the writer's side of it is checked at build time rather than trusted: the SDK's addon derives the same four constants from the V8 headers it is compiled against and static-asserts them, so a V8 this schema does not describe fails to compile instead of yielding a process that publishes a contract a reader would mis-walk.
+A V8 that moves these fields, or restructures them more deeply needs a new schema version.

 ### Reader complexity relative to OTEP 4947